mysha101/mysha101.github.io/README.md

 ## About FAIRGO

-Fairgo is a code-as-law blockchain game that optimizes pareto.see [https://fairgogame.github.io](https://fairgogame.github.io/).
+Fairgo is a blockchain game where code is law， that optimizes pareto.see [https://fairgogame.github.io](https://fairgogame.github.io/).

 ## Rule